Yaw Asiedu-Mensah: 2004 Elections

 Asiedu-Mensah was re-elected as the member of parliament for the Dormaa West constituency for the 2004 Ghanaian general elections.
 He thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
 Asiedu-Mensah was elected with 23,764 votes out of 47,412 total valid votes cast.
 This was equivalent to 50.1% of total valid votes cast.
 He was elected over Oppong Asamoah Vincent of the National Democratic Congress and Kwadwo Agyei-Dwomor of the Democratic People's Party.
 These obtained 22,601 votes and 1,047 votes respectively of the total valid votes cast.
 4.5 This were equivalent to 47.7% and 2.2% of the total valid votes cast.
 Asiedu-Mensah was elected on the ticket of the New Patriotic Party.
 His constituency was a part of 14 parliamentary seats out of a total 24 seats won by the New Patriotic Party in the Brong Ahafo region of Ghana in that elections.
-In all, the New Patriotic Party won an majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.
+In all, the New Patriotic Party won a majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.